Retirement visa pathway

 No places will be available for retirees under the

-Waiting times for Parent (subclass 103) visas are significantly longer than those for
+Processing times for Parent (subclass 103) visas are significantly longer than those for

-Contributory Parent visa (subclass 143) visas.
+Contributory Parent (subclass 143) visas.

 Contributory Parent visa (subclass 143)

-We will give priority to retirees who apply under the
+Priority is given to retirees who apply under the

 After you apply